-14. Physical contact
+15. Physical contact

-There are occasions when it is entirely appropriate and proper for staff to have physical contact with students, but it is crucial that they only do so in ways appropriate to their professional role.
+There are occasions when it is entirely appropriate and proper for staff to have physical contact with students, such as a student in distress, but it is crucial that they only do so in ways appropriate to their professional role.

 A 'no touch' approach is impractical for most staff and may, in some circumstances, be inappropriate.
 When physical contact is made with students this should be in response to their needs at the time, of limited duration and appropriate given their age, stage of development, gender, ethnicity and background.
 Appropriate physical contact may occur, most often with younger students.
+Staff should remain sensitive to any discomfort expressed verbally or non-verbally by the child.
 Staff should use their professional judgement at all times.